 It can also hold up to 6 nozzles.
 Less than the Mistking but still plenty for a single chameleon.

 Another advantage of the Monsoon is that it requires no DIY to install the system.
 Just simply fill the reservoir, set the timer and away you go.

 It also has a long flexible tube meaning the unit itself can be placed out of the way neatly.

 The Monsoon does only allow for a maximum of 2 minutes misting each programmed setting.
 This should be fine for most chameleons to get a drink but, as I mentioned earlier, chameleons can take a while to notice water before drinking and some take longer than others so this is something you need to be aware of.

 Check how long your chameleon takes to notice water by hand misting first.
-That way you’ll know how frequently to set the timer and for how long should you choose to the monsoon.
+That way you’ll know how frequently and for how long to set the timer should you choose the monsoon.

 Exoterra Monsoon Pros

 - Comes with a large reservoir built in